bmaitho/python-p3-v2-final-project-template/README.md

 The debug.py file can be used to interactively test the models and functions without going through the CLI.
 This is helpful for development and debugging.

 ## Conclusion
-This project provides a foundational structure for building a CLI application with an ORM in Python.
-It demonstrates how to organize code for user interaction, data persistence, and business logic in a clean and modular way.
+This project showcases a CLI application with an ORM in Python.Demonstarting how to organize code for user interaction, data persistence, and business logic in a clean and modular way.

 Happy coding !!!!!